Posted on

 Note that there are some exceptions to this two-year limitation period of time.
 One pertains to the discovery rule.
 The discovery rule says that the statute of limitations in a wrongful death suit does not start until the victim’s surviving family members discover that the victim died.[2]

-In practice, this rule can significantly increase the amount of time in which a party has to file a wrongful death case.
+In practice, this rule can significantly increase the time a party has to file a wrongful death case.

 In wrongful death cases in which the cause of death is due to the medical malpractice of a health care provider, then the victim’s family has to bring a claim within the earliest of: